Fort Hays State University > About FHSU > Academic Divisions > Office of the Provost > Faculty and Unclassified Handbook > Ch 2 Advising

 Faculty members are selected and assigned by the department chair to act as advisors.
 The Registrar assigns a student for advisement to the department compatible with the student's academic interest as expressed in the student's application for admission.
 The department chair will assign the student to the specific advisor in the area of the student's interest.

-Entering students who do not express a field of interest are assigned to the vice president for student affairs for advising.
-(The assistant to the dean of the College of Arts and Sciences is the advisor for the Bachelor of General Studies.)
+Entering students who do not express a field of interest are assigned to the Vice President for Student Affairs for advising.
+(Contact Assistant to the Dean of the College of Arts and Sciences for the Bachelor of General Studies advisor.)

 Advisors have an extremely important obligation.
 The interest taken in a student by the advisor represents one of the greatest services to the student and to the University.

 An enrolled undergraduate student desiring to have an advisor/major change should request a transfer of records from the current advisor to the chair of the department in which the student is majoring for an assignment of a new advisor/major; to the undecided coordinator in the Academic Advising and Career Exploration Center; (to the assistant to the dean of the College of Arts and Sciences for the Bachelor of General Studies.)

 All advisors have access to their assigned advisees through the on-line computing system.